Gangerl/scanit/README.md

 # scanit
 A customizable distributed IPv4/TCP/UDP scanner for discovering services

-Needs at least:
+_Needs at least:_
+- csv2html: git clone https://github.com/Gangerl/csv2html.git
+- diff2html: git clone https://github.com/EugenDueck/diff2html.git

+these should be installed in parallel to the scanit-Directory, i.e. where you did the git clone Gangerl/scanit.git
-zmap installed, with privileges (set by setcap, see in the file) For more scanners see file :-)
+- zmap installed, with privileges (set by setcap, see in the file) For more scanners see file :-)

-Usage:
+_Usage:_
 scanit needs 2 parameters: <Option> <Projectname>
 Options: scanhere, scan, eval, create, clone, delete

-Example:
+_Example:_
 1.)
 Create a new project, e.g. "myhomenet": scanit create myhomenet